Interior Office Design and Layout

 An important feature of office interior design is the need to have flexibility with your office layout, equipment, office furniture, and the environment to suit the needs of your employees and the work they perform.
 According to extensive research, comfortable employees are happy and productive employees, both which are essential to success.

-To enable a person to work effectively in an office, the following needs to be considered; location of amenities, corridors, office storage and the space in their immediate working area to accommodate an office desk, office chair, office drawers, a filing cabinet and other necessary equipment.
+To enable a person to work effectively in an office, the following needs to be considered in the interior plan; location of amenities, corridors, office storage and the space in their immediate working area to accommodate an office desk, office chair, office drawers, a filing cabinet and other necessary equipment.
 A single person office should be 10 metres square in overall size.

 Design & Layout: Floors and Walk Ways